boldflight/BibleConverter/test_EPUB/output/ezek.md

 when I ignite a fire in Egypt
 and all her allies are defeated.
 [9] “‘On that day messengers will go out from me in ships to frighten overconfident Ethiopia; panic will overtake them on the day of Egypt’s doom; for beware—it is coming!

+[10] “‘This is what the Sovereign Lord says:
 I will put an end to the hordes of Egypt, by the hand of King Nebuchadrezzar of Babylon.
 [11] He and his people with him,